 If you want some advice on where to stay, write to me, and I will be happy to recommend the best facilities for an unforgettable stay.

 One of the most beautiful moments of the day is definitely the sunset time.
 Staying in Salerno for a weekend, you will, most likely, be lucky enough to be able to experience the colors and atmosphere that this city on the sea can offer you in its golden hour.
-One of the most beautiful places from which to admire the sunset in Salerno is Il Giardino Della Minerva, located in the upper part of the city.
+One of the most beautiful places from which to admire the sunset in Salerno is the Minerva Garden, located in the upper part of the city.

-During the Christmas holidays, the Giardino della Minerva is also one of the most exciting points of the Luci D’artista.
-The latter is little known because it is located in an area of the most secret city, and also, for this reason, it is far from the crowd.
-Precisely for this reason, it remains one of my favorite places ever.
-From November to January, the “Lumina Minervae” initiative transforms this terraced botanical garden into a magical place.
-Here, far from the chaos of the city, you can immerse yourself in a garden with trees full of colored lights, all with the music of a flute as background that will make this visit truly unique.
+During the Christmas holidays, the Minerva Garden is also one of the most interesting points of the Luci D’artista, although the latter is little known because it is located in an area of the most secret city, and also, for this reason, it is far from the crowd.
+Precisely for this reason, it remains one of my favourite places ever.
+From November to January, the “Lumina Minervae” initiative illuminated this terraced botanical garden, transforming it into a magical place.
+This year the initiative will not be held but this place still remains a secret corner of the city where, away from the chaos of the crowd, you can immerse yourself in a garden with a breathtaking view of the city, rich in history and nature.

 I wrote an article specifically dedicated to the Lumina Minervae initiative that you can read HERE.